-Any further needs in addition to those specified in the MoUs regarding Education programme and Climate change mitigation and adaptation programme shall be discussed with the DPPs and Cooperation committee members, and coordinated with the NFP, which shall amend the Bilateral Fund Work Plan accordingly and submit it to the JCBF for approval.
+Any further needs in addition to those specified in the MoUs regarding the "Education, Scholarships, Apprenticeship and Youth Entrepreneurship" programme and the "Climate change mitigation and adaptation" programme shall be discussed with the DPPs and Cooperation committee members, and coordinated with the NFP, which shall amend the Bilateral Fund Work Plan accordingly and submit it to the JCBF for approval.

-In order to better address emerging bilateral initiatives between the participating countries the work Plan shall be updated as appropriate.
+In order to better address emerging bilateral initiatives between the participating countries the work plan shall be updated as appropriate.